 A good starting point could be to create a budget based on your current income and expenses and then to work out how much you could comfortably afford to repay on a car loan each month.
 You can use Canstar’s car loan calculator to work out what your repayments might be based on different loan amounts, interest rates and other factors.

 If you’re borrowing to purchase a car, don’t forget to factor in the costs of running the car, in addition to the loan repayment costs.
 Other costs can include fuel, car insurance, vehicle registration and regular servicing.

 How do lenders determine how much you can borrow?

-- The amount of savings you have: Lenders often look at people’s savings as a form of proof that they do in fact have money on hand should anything unexpected arise.
+- The amount of savings you have: Lenders often look at people’s savings as a form of proof that they do in fact have money on hand, should anything unexpected arise.
 Having a good amount of savings may be viewed by lenders as evidence that you are responsible with money and will also be more likely to meet your repayments.

 - Your regular living expenses: How much you spend on things like utility bills (gas, electricity), food and fuel costs may also be a significant factor.
 As well as these costs, your rent or mortgage repayments will likely be taken into consideration by the lender, along with your number of dependents.

-But it’s important to note that there are also potential benefits to choosing to get a car loan:
+It’s important to note that there are also potential benefits to choosing to get a car loan: